2021 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2021 Nickel Types:

-The 2021 nickel series comprises three distinct varieties: business strikes from Philadelphia (P) and Denver (D) mints, plus collector-oriented Deep Cameo proofs from San Francisco (S).
-Each type exhibits unique characteristics that influence market value and collector demand across different grade levels.
+The 2021 nickel series includes business strikes from Philadelphia (P) and Denver (D) for general circulation, plus Deep Cameo proof coins from the San Francisco Mint (S) sold exclusively in collector sets.
+Each type exhibits different production characteristics, certified population data, and value ceilings.

 Also Read: Jefferson Nickel Value (1938-Present)